therustymate/therustymate.github.io/src/content/posts/User Mode Rootkit Development/index.md

 }
 ```

 The code iterates through the process information using `NextEntryOffset` when handling the hooked function.
 It compares `ImageName.Buffer` with the target process name, and if they match, it manipulates `NextEntryOffset` to remove the entry from the list so it links directly to the next process.
+(Current target process name is `Notepad.exe`.
+Change the `TARGET_PROCESS` value to set the target process to hide)

 ## Conclusion
 In conclusion, the user-mode rootkit is injected into the target process as a DLL.
 After injection it hooks `NtQuerySystemInformation`, examines `ImageName.Buffer` in the `PSYSTEM_PROCESS_INFORMATION` structure, and if it matches a process that should be hidden, it modifies `NextEntryOffset` to remove that process from the list and link directly to the next entry to prevent the process from being seen.